-The Gregorio Luperon Museum is one of the top ten tours while visiting Puerto Plata, and for good reasons.
+The Gregorio Luperon Museum is one of the top ten tours while visiting Puerto Plata, and for very good historical reasons.

 In 1861, Dominican general Pedro Santana signed an annexation treaty, giving back control of DR territory to Spain, which took the land from the native Taino tribes since 1492.